 We combined what the science says with our extensive data and practical experience from working with professional and amateur athletes for 10+ years and launched our first tool to help you understand your fueling needs...

-It’s called the Quick Carb Calculator and it’s designed to help you quickly work out how much carbohydrate (the primary fuel source when it comes to endurance exercise) you need per hour in different scenarios.
+It’s called the Fuel & Hydration Planner and it’s designed to help you quickly work out how much carbohydrate (the primary fuel source when it comes to endurance exercise), sodium and fluid you need per hour in different scenarios.

 We’ve written a full piece on why understanding how much fuel you need should be your number one priority when it comes to creating a fueling plan, so I won’t repeat that all here, but it really is the key to getting fueling right.
 Underfueling and overfueling are two of the most common mistakes we see when working with athletes.